osedoe/osedoe/README.md

 ### Hola!
 My name is Ose 👋

-- 🇮🇨 I'm a Guanche developer from Tenerife that currently works at @Nologis
+- 🇮🇨 I'm a Guanche developer from Tenerife
 - 🇬🇧 I'm located somewhere between the Canaries and the UK
 - 🏗️ Most of my work is done with Typescript, React, Node and OpenLayers
 - 🌱 I’m currently learning Python, Data Structures and Algorithms